blahah/electron-renderify/README.md

 ---

-Prefix calls `require` as `window.require` for node and electron built-in modules.
+Prefix calls to `require` as `window.require` for node and electron built-in modules.
 This allows them to work as you would expect in electron processes.

 ## Install